eclipse-ecal/ecal/doc/rst/advanced/layers/shm_zerocopy.rst

 - **Use zero-copy as system-default:**

-  Zero Copy can be enabled as system default from the :file:`ecal.ini` file like follows:
+  Zero Copy can be enabled as system default from the :file:`ecal.yaml` file like follows:

   .. code-block:: ini